wp-plugins/ad-injection/readme.txt

 = Are there any known theme conflicts? =

-Ad Injection (when injection random ads) works by looking for the end paragraph tags (&lt;p&gt;&lt;/p&gt;).
+Ad Injection (when injecting random ads) works by looking for the end paragraph tags (&lt;p&gt;&lt;/p&gt;).
 Some themes override the wpautop filter and set it to run after the plugins.
 This means that Ad Injection can't find the end paragraph tags, and so can't inject any random ads.
 If this happens try changing the the_content filter priority from the Advanced tab in the Ad Injection UI.
 Try values of 100, and if that doesn't work 200.

 Themes which I know have this issue include 'Avenue', 'TheTravelTheme' and 'Vectors'.

 = Will Ad Injection work with the multi-blog version of WordPress? =

 The multi-user version of WordPress are not supported - yet, however I have heard that some people have got it to work when using the 'direct' insertion mode.
 I hope to make it work properly with multi-blog versions of WordPress in the future.

+= Is there an easy way to copy my ad settings to a new blog? =

+1. Go to phpMyAdmin, either from your web hosts control panel, or by using the very convenient 'Portable phpMyAdmin' plugin for WordPress on the blog that has your Ad Injection settings configured.
+2. Open up the [yourdb]_options table.
+3. Either find the adinj_options and widget_adinj rows or use this query to help you:

+`SELECT * FROM [yourdb]_options WHERE option_name LIKE '%adinj%'`

+4. Then copy these two options to your new blogs by using phpMyAdmin on the new blogs.
+If you aren't using widgets then you can ignore the widget_adinj option, you need only the adinj_options value.
+You can use the 'Insert' tab on the new blog to do this.

 = Some technical details =